western waters, 2020

 power play, Singapore Art House

-The travellers’ tree video work takes the audience through a table conversation happening between two business partners.
-The main narrator entertains his guests with stories of various cultural practices.
-The practices are mainly revolved around the treatment of woman, these are met with loud approving laughter from his male guests.
-The only female in the room, is the artist herself, she is used to reference and aid the telling of the story.
+the travellers’ tree takes the audience through a table conversation happening between four middlemen for a future business venture.
+The main narrator entertains his guests with stories of various cultural and political practices happening in the continent.
+The only female in the room, is the artist herself, she is used to reference and aid the telling of parts of the story.

 My mind incessantly questions the validity of things, the motives and the meaning of both actions and thoughts, without ever managing to reach a conclusion.
 In today’s world people are attempting every day to gain acknowledgements of their existence, through billions of daily uploaded data of segments of people’s life.
 Nested sequence, is a looped video of human extremities finding new interlocking gestures, exploring concepts such as confusion, development and understanding and It asks, of whom and of what can I say, I know that?
 With the idea that knowledge begins and ends only within those things that can be touched and is lost when there is any attempt to define them.
 For this reason, there needs to be allowance made for those who, without concluding, continue questioning.

 the labour of our body and the work of our hands, 2017 Holden Gallery, Manchester, UK

 the message has already ceased to exist 2017, AIVAF 2019, Shilpokola, Bangladesh National Art Gallery, Dhaka, Bangladesh